carloscast1llo/Curriculum/README.md

 - **Instagram**: [carloscast1llo](https://www.instagram.com/carloscast1llo/)

 # About me
-Software Engineering student at the Universidad Politecnica de Madrid and Junior Pentester - CSIO.
+Software Engineering student at the Universidad Politecnica de Madrid and Junior Pentester - [CSIO - eJPT - eCPPT].

 # Experience
 - None, but wanting to have experience.